wp-plugins/vimeo-master/readme.txt

 1. Use the Wordpress Installer, Updater
 2. Activate in the "Plugins" admin panel.
-3. Visit the "Widget Page | Vimeo Master" to configure the settings and your template widget position.
+3. Visit the "Widget Page | Vimeo Master Widgets" to configure widget settings and your template widget positions
 4. [Vimeo Master Documentation](http://wordpress.techgasp.com/vimeo-master-documentation)